Learning to Drive a Car

 ▪ DMV will send your license to the local juvenile court, and you and your foster parent or DSS worker will attend a licensing ceremony together to receive your license.
 If you are 18 on the date of the ceremony, you can go by yourself.

 » Some foster parents don’t have the time to supervise the 45 hours of driving, or are unwilling to let their car be used.
-If this is the case with your foster family, talk to your social worker.
-Ask if there is another car you can use to practice, or another licensed adult who can supervise your driving hours.
+If this is the case with your foster family, talk to your case worker.
+They may pay for driving class or for someone to supervise your driving.
 You have the right to learn to drive!

 Yes, although you will have to use your own money to buy the car.
 Additionally, owning a car can be expensive.
 Even after you pay for the car, there are other costs: registration fees, personal property taxes, inspection fees, maintenance costs and the cost of car insurance.
 You must also pay for gas, which can be expensive.
 See http://www.learnyourrightsva.org/learn-your-rights/consumer/ to learn more about buying a used car.